Algebraic Laws for True Concurrency: Extensions

 \section{Extensions}

 { }

 $APTC$ also has the modularity as $ACP$, so, $APTC$ can be extended easily.
 By introducing new operators or new constants, $APTC$ can have more properties, modularity provides $APTC$ an elegant fashion to express a new property.
-In this section, we take examples of renaming operator which is used to rename the atomic events and firstly introduced by Milner in his CCS \cite{CCS}, and placeholder which maybe capture the nature of true concurrency.
+In this section, we take examples of placeholder which maybe capture the nature of true concurrency, renaming operator which is used to rename the atomic events and firstly introduced by Milner in his CCS \cite{CCS}, state operator which can explicitly define states, and a more complex extension called guards which can express conditionals.